Start manufacturing AI with quality control, not predictive maintenance

 - Computer vision finds defects humans miss - Manufacturing companies report catching 90% more defects while cutting inspection time in half

-- Start with one production line, not your entire facility - Pilot projects on single lines prove value fast and teach you what works before you scale
+- Start with one production line, not your entire facility - 46% of AI pilots get scrapped before reaching production, so prove value on a single line before you scale

-- Real costs are lower than you think - Mid-size manufacturers see payback in 8-12 months, not the multi-year timelines vendors suggest
+- Real costs are lower than you think - IoT sensor prices have dropped below a dollar per unit, edge AI eliminates cloud latency, and mid-size manufacturers see payback in 8-12 months

 - Need help implementing these strategies?
 Let's discuss your specific challenges.